Game Boy · Puzzle

 Key Features

 Capsules fall from the top of the screen and must be rotated and placed to align three or more of the same colour horizontally or vertically with the viruses or other capsule halves.
 Speed increases as viruses are cleared.
 A two-player link cable mode allows competitive virus elimination against a friend.
+High scores can be saved on the cartridge between sessions.

 The Story Behind